Harder Stadium: History

 The UCSB football team played their home games at Harder Stadium until football was cut after the 1971 season due to budget cuts.
-UCSB brought football back as a non-scholarship sport in 1983 and by 1987 was playing a full Division II and III schedule.
+UCSB brought football back as a non-scholarship sport in 1983 and by 1987 it was playing a full Division II and III schedule.
 In 1992, the NCAA ruled that Division I colleges must play at the Division I level in all sports; UCSB and a few other universities attempted to form a non-scholarship Division I-AAA level, but the effort failed and UCSB eventually dropped football.
 The stadium has a capacity of 17,000, and currently is the largest stadium on California's central coast.
-Along with the UCSB Events Center, it is one of the more well-attended athletic venues in the central coast.
+Along with the UCSB Events Center, it is one of the more well-attended athletic venues on the central coast.

 Harder Stadium hosted a memorial service for the victims of the 2014 Isla Vista Killings.
-Guests in attendance included UC President Janet Napolitano, and over 20,000 students, staff, alumni, and community members.
+The attendees included UC President Janet Napolitano, and over 20,000 students, staff, alumni, and community members.
 The stadium seats were filled over capacity as thousands more sat on the grass field.

 Soccer legacy

 Harder Stadium sees most of its present-day use as a soccer stadium to the UCSB men's soccer and women's soccer teams.
 The stadium hosted the final three matches of the 2010 College Cup.
-However, a number of professional club and international teams have played in Harder Stadium as well.
+However, numerous professional club and international teams have played in Harder Stadium as well.